samithseu/string-to-unicode-vba/README.md

-# String To Unicde In VBA
+# String To Unicde For VBA

 This is a simple script that converts a string to unicode code in VBA.